jveliquette/JustJDecor/README.md

 3. **Accessing the Application:**
     The app can be accessed at http://localhost:5173/ in the browser.

-## Value Object:
+## Value Object
 - AutomobileVO: A value object representing an automobile.
 It is being used inside both the Service and Sales Microservices.
 Includes "sold" and "vin".

 ## Service microservice
-- **Models:**
+### Models:
 - **Technician:** Represents service technicians.
 Includes "first_name", "last_name", and "employee_id".
 This model links technicians to specific service appointments.
 - **Appointment:** Tracks service appointments.
 Includes "date_time", "reason", "status", "vin", "customer", and "technician".
 This model relies on the AutomobileVO to check if a vehicle has been sold.
 If the vehicle has been sold, the vehicle is considered VIP status.
 - **AutomobileVO:** Value object that mirrors data from the Inventory Microservice.
 Includes "sold" and "vin".
 This model is updated every 60 seconds by polling.

 ### CRUD Routes (Service API):
 #### Technicians: